 ISS Australia and NZ current has a 50/50 male/female split of its front line operations, with more than 130 languages spoken and 143 nationalities represented in its business.

-Liz Turner, executive general manager – operational excellence, said ISS aims to be become an employer of choice across Australia and NZ.
+Liz Turner, executive general manager – operational excellence, said ISS aims to be an employer of choice across Australia and NZ.

 “Our research has also shown that a more balanced organisation will drive improved performance through better decision making and innovation.